 Bholu 4 is quite a small anganwadi.
 By extending a room on an existing local house and adding new windows and doors and an entry verandah to the street, TAP volunteers were able to create a lovely learning space.
 The school, while a small intervention, is cool and well ventilated.
 The long space can accommodate a large number of children and its considerable size means the space can be used as a community centre in the afternoons.

 At the front of the site are an enclosed toilet block and a wash area.
 The front façade of the school has been painted with vibrant flowers and landscape scenes to add colour and life to the street.

 The teachers in Bholu 4 school are enthusiastic local women who make good use of the large space with lively games, singing and physical activities.

-Completed 2008 by volunteers Leanne Marshall and Harry Gardner
+Completed 2008 by volunteers Leanne Marshall and Harrison Gardner